info441-wi21/course_info/README.md

 (The team wants to thank [Dave Stearns](https://www.linkedin.com/in/david-stearns-09a27319/) for making his material available as a base for this course!)

+### Office Ours

+To Do!!!:
+Anirudth will be available ?? and ?? from X to Y at room W.

+To Do!!!:
+Bao will be available Mondays and Wednesdays from X to Y at room W.

+Nigini will be available under request.
+(Please send a message with at least a day in advance via Canvas with a topic you need to discuss and a couple of times you can meet.)

 ## Communication

 All communication should happen through Announcements and Discussions on [Canvas](https://canvas.uw.edu/courses/1256544 "Canvas page for the UW iSchool Winter 2019 Server-side development course").

 ## Schedule

-Below each day are a set of required sources that I want you to read/watch **before coming to class**.
+Below, each day have a set of required sources that we want you to read/watch **before coming to class**.
 These will orient and prepare you for our in-class coding exercises.
-If you don't do these, you'll get lost rather quickly.
+If you don't do this, you'll get lost rather quickly.

 | Date   | Material |
 | :----: | -------- |